This week, the kids see through my threats, my appliances are asked to do several jobs, and the oldest is into bathroom calisthenics.

 Until she learns to critique her own work, every composition goes on display in the kitchen.

-I have three more fridges being delivered this week.
+I have three more fridges scheduled for delivery this week.

 Parenting Note #628